 These so-called marriage discounts may be largest on car insurance for married couples under age 25.
 “This is probably larger if you are a younger person getting married,” says Worters.
 “By settling down, you may become more reliable and less risky in the eyes of your insurance company.
 And that means lower premiums.
 Men under age 25 could see the biggest discounts since they often have the highest rates.”

 Additionally, married couples often qualify for discounts when they combine their policies.

 If you and your spouse combine policies, you may get a multi-policy discount for insuring two cars under the same policy, and you may get an additional break if you have other types of insurance with the same company, too, such as homeowners or renters insurance.

-Here are common car insurance discounts for married drivers, based on a rate analysis by CarInsurance.com
+Here are common car insurance discounts, based on a rate analysis by CarInsurance.com.

 Also, when considering which insurer to drop when combining coverage, determine if one of you has been with the existing carrier longer than the other.
-If one of you has been with your insurer for many years, you could qualify for a “loyalty” discount by maintaining continuous coverage and adding your spouse.
-Loyalty discounts are typically 5% to 15% and are applied after three or so years, increasing as time goes on.
+If one of you has been with your insurer for many years, you could qualify for a “loyalty” discount by maintaining continuous coverage and shifting to a car insurance policy for married couples.
+Loyalty discounts are typically 5% to 11% and increase as time goes on.

 Final thought: Is car insurance cheaper when married?

 Car insurance for married couples is typically less expensive than policies for single drivers.
 On average, married couples pay 8% less on car insurance rates.
 Married couples tend to considered low-risk drivers, which decreases their premiums.

 However, it’s essential that couples review their individual driver history and credit score records before combining their policies, as they may see an increase in rates based on personal factors.